Affiliate links on Android Authority may earn us a commission. Learn more.

 There are now tons of streaming services available on your various connected devices.
 But many of those streamers charge upwards of $18 a month to access their content, leading to a rise in competitors.
-Thankfully, we have also seen a rise in completely free streaming services — this includes one of the oldest and better-known options, Crackle.
+Thankfully, we have also seen a rise in cheap and even completely free streaming services — this includes one of the oldest and better-known options, Crackle.

 What is Crackle, you might ask?
 Let’s dive further into what this free streaming service offers.